Major League Baseball uniforms: Jersey numbers

-Jersey numbers were first used in Major League Baseball by the Cleveland Indians June 26, 1916.
+Jersey numbers were first used in Major League Baseball by the Cleveland Indians on June 26, 1916.
 The Indians were inspired by football and hockey teams using numbers.
 The team donned the numbers on their sleeve and only did so for a few weeks as an experiment.

-Jersey numbers would not return again to the Major Leagues until 1923 when St. Louis Cardinals' manager Branch Rickey decided to add numbers to the sleeves on a recommendation by sportswriter John Sheridan.
+Jersey numbers would not appear again in the Major Leagues until 1923, when St. Louis Cardinals' manager Branch Rickey decided to add numbers to the sleeves on a recommendation by sportswriter John Sheridan.
 The team was subject to criticism for wearing numbers on their uniforms by opposing teams and fans.
 Ricky was quoted as saying, "The effect upon the team was bad and ‘busted up’ the team morale or spirit completely.
-They really didn’t want to show themselves on the field.
+They really didn't want to show themselves on the field.
 Because of the continuing embarrassment to the players, the numbers were removed."
 Jersey numbers fell out of use again until 1929.

 In 1929, the Cleveland Indians and the New York Yankees both introduced jerseys with numbers on the back.
-On April 16, 1929 the Yankees opening game was cancelled due to rain while the Indians played, becoming the first team to wear numbers on the back.
-By the mid-1930s every team in Major League Baseball team were wearing numbers on the back of jerseys except the Philadelphia Athletics.
+On April 16, 1929, the Yankees opening game was cancelled due to rain while the Indians played, becoming the first team to wear numbers on the back.
+By the mid-1930s every team in Major League Baseball was wearing numbers on the back of jerseys except the Philadelphia Athletics.
 The Athletics later added numbers to their jerseys in 1939.

 The first jersey number retired by a team was #4 by the New York Yankees to honor Lou Gehrig.
 In 1997, MLB retired Jackie Robinson's #42 league wide, the first and only number that no player is allowed to wear anymore.
 As of April 15, 1997 #42 was retired except for players wearing the number prior to it being retired.
 Mariano Rivera was the last player to wear #42 when he retired in 2013.
 Every April 15 since 2009 every player, manager, and umpire wears #42 to commemorate Jackie Robinson.
 April 15 is now known as Jackie Robinson day.